-Scalping your bermuda turf in the spring starts the growing season off right by removing left over debris.
+Scalping your BERMUDA turf in the spring starts the growing season off right by removing left over debris.
 Scalping the turf down to just ABOVE the dirt speeds green-up by cutting the crown of the plant thereby releasing a growth hormone to start vigorous growth.
-When you do not scalp, the top layer of old turf causes a slow down in green up because it is robbing the newly emerging turf of essential nutrients at green up time and our fertilizer applications become less effective.
-The result of this is that the turf is less green than your neighbor's and because the turf is weaker, the potential for disease activity, such as Winter Patch and Dollar Spot, increases dramatically.
+The result of skipping this step is that the turf is less green than your neighbor's and because the turf is weaker, the potential for disease activity, such as Winter Patch and Dollar Spot, increases dramatically.
 In addition, the effectiveness of subsequent applications of fungicide for disease activity is greatly reduced.
 Because the cost of fungicides is expensive, we must charge for these extra applications.
 If you do not aerate, your compaction level increases as does development of a soil crust layer.
 Soil crusting develops right at the soil surface making it impervious to water, air or nutrient penetration.